Prevent Duplicate Tickets in JSM Cloud for Emailed Requests

 For example, messages sent to support@provider.com are automatically forwarded to the default incoming mail <something>@<instance>.atlassian.net, but support@provider.com is also connected with the project.

-Downloading the message that generated each ticket from the email logs (View the email processing and connectivity logs) confirms it's the exact same message (headers contain the same message ID).
+Downloading the message that generated each ticket from the email logs (View the email processing and connectivity logs) confirms that it's the exact same message (the headers contain the same message ID).

 Cause